Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

 ## Configure the Shopify ETL mapping

-In Shopify, there are especially three attributes that are important for the correct upload of products in the Shopify shop, namely *Permit oversales*, *Taxes*, and *Dispatch required*.
+In Shopify, there are especially three attributes that are important for the correct upload of products in the Shopify shop, namely *Allow oversales*, *Taxes*, and *Dispatch required*.
 When the connection to a Shopify shop is established, the corresponding attribute set to the Shopify shop is automatically created.
 Further, the attribute set mapping from the *PIM basic set* to the Shopify shop is automatically created if the *PIM* module as well as the *PIM-Channels connection* plugin have been installed at the time of connection.
 In this case, also the three attributes specified above are automatically mapped with a predefined constant value.
-Otherwise, the affected attributes (*Permit oversales*, *Taxes*, and *Dispatch required*) must be created manually in the *PIM* module, and the attribute set mapping must also be created manually.
+Otherwise, the affected attributes (*Allow oversales*, *Taxes*, and *Dispatch required*) must be created manually in the *PIM* module, and the attribute set mapping must also be created manually.
+This also has to be done if you don't want to use the predefined constant values.
 Anyway, it is recommended to check the attribute mappings described below to enable the correct upload of products.
+Important: If you use other attribute sets in your *PIM* no mapping from this set to the shopify attribute set will be created automatically.
+This mapping has to be created manually.

+[comment]: <> (is there a guid for creating mapping? insert a link here if possible)

 ### Configure the oversells permission